 The secret ingredient in these homemade truffles is...
 Black Beans!
-(Has my blog’s exit rate just gone up?)
 Many of you may be familiar with the black bean brownie or the Shockingly Healthy! bean brownie.
 When pureed, beans only lend a creamy truffle-like and fudgy texture, without any bean taste.
 It’s a lot like a thick dark chocolate mousse.

 A very simple truffle recipe, these globular dark chocolate bites come together in an instant.
-Gluten-free, dairy-free, soy-free, nut-free, low-allergen, flourless and 100% vegan chocolate truffles, that most importantly, taste incredibly decadent.
+Gluten-free, dairy-free, soy-free, nut-free, low-allergen, and flourless chocolate truffles, that most importantly, taste incredibly decadent.
 While they’re best served cold, the truffles won’t melt at room temperature like traditional truffles, making them perfect for gifting.

 These dairy-free dark chocolate truffles taste like you’ve added a pile of heavy cream (hold the cream).
 Coconut oil is the healthy fat used to help them melt in your mouth.
 But unlike heavy cream, coconut oil is a thermogenic food, helping to rev up the metabolism and is used by the body as a source of energy.
 Also unlike heavy cream, coconut oil is low-allergen and incredibly easy-to-digest -this, I know first hand, having the world’s worst digestion.
 Coconut oil is animal-friendly to boot.

 Those with Celiac disease, like my sister (and #1 taste tester), Kirsten, are predisposed to lactose intolerance, due to a damaged small intestine.
 She simply can't digest it.